shirerom/ios-update-localizable-strings/README.md

 ULF
 ===

 ULF stands for "Update Localizable Strings" and it is a Perl Script for merging new translation phrases from one .strings file to another.

+What does it do?
+---

+The script reads both, the language file and the base file, into associative arrays using the translation key as identifier for a translation.
+Then it prints all translations of base file, but if the translation exists in the langague file the language file version of the translation is printed.
+Therefore existing translations stay unchanged.
+This algorythm removes needless translations.

 Usage
 ---